YongLipTeh/FifoInventory/README.md

 ### Warning
 The date is for comparison purpose only, only the relative dates matter.
 If you input two transactions with the same purchase dates, the unique id will distinguish which came first.

-However, one purchase and one sales on the same day is ambiguous to the program.
+However, one purchase and one sale on the same day is ambiguous to the program.
 By default, the program assumes that purchases came first.

 To change the order of purchase and sale, please set the date to a later date.
 The absolute date does not matter during calculation.
 ### Clear
-Press the <kbd>clear</kbd> button to clear the whole list.
-The index will not be resetted.
+Press the <kbd>clear</kbd> button to clear the respective lists.
+However, the indexes will not be resetted.

-## Calculate
+## Calculation
 After inputting all the information, press <kbd>Calculate</kbd> to calculate the Cost of Goods Sold and Sales Revenue.
-The remaining inventories will be shown in Inventory row.
+The remaining inventories will be shown in the Inventory row.

 ![2024-10-29_12-00](https://github.com/user-attachments/assets/eae3083e-6c32-4e8e-9088-7d17339bdd57)

 ### Calculation Error
-If you try to sell more stuff than your inventory has, it will raise a Calculation error with a pop-up window.
-Just press <kbd>Ok</kbd> and retype again.
+If you try to sell more stuff than your inventory has, the program will raise a Calculation Error with a pop-up window.
+Just press <kbd>Ok</kbd> to continue adding.

 ![2024-10-29_12-08](https://github.com/user-attachments/assets/c8d4779c-17ef-4058-8d96-9179ddaa7759)